This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 Power Move: in social dynamics and in general terms, any action that affects the power dynamics of interaction.

-In more lay terms, it’s an action, or verbal expressions that abruptly and sometimes unexpectedly changes the power dynamics of an interaction.
+In more lay terms and in more common parlance, it’s an action or verbal expressions that abruptly and sometimes unexpectedly changes the power dynamics of an interaction.

 A well-placed power move can turn an individual who was previously defensive or under assault into the one with power.